| | | | | | |

 A cranberry upside-down cake is the perfect elegant dessert for a holiday get-together!

-cranberry upside-down cake on a cake stand with plates for serving
+cranberry upside-down cake on a cake stand g

 Celebrate the season with this impressive cranberry upside-down cake!
 It’s an excellent choice for a Thanksgiving dinner dessert table.
 The cranberries, with their tart and sweet flavor, contrast beautifully with the moist vanilla cake.